jjivaldoDA/Power-BI-financial-report-project/README.md

 - The report must be optimised for quick responds and an overall great user expererience.

 ## 🗂️ Repository Structure
-- data/: Contains all raw data files and their descriptions.
+- Data/: Contains all raw data files.

-- reports/: Includes the Power BI report file and related documentation.
+- Report/: Includes the Power BI report file and related documentation.

-- scripts/: SQL scripts for data integration and calculations.
+- Queries & DAX/: SQL/DAX scripts for data integration and Calculations.

-- ReportingRequirements/: Includes analysis of the specifications

 ## ✨ Skills Demonstrated
 - Data Analysis: Leveraged SQL to extract and preprocess data for financial analysis.